 While yellow, apricot, and orange roses can be highly perfumed and

-Gallicas - Rosa gallica 'Officinalis', Anaïs Ségalas, Belle de Crécy, Belle Herminie .Charles des Mills and Tuscany (last two mainly for massive volume and deep color)
+Gallicas - Rosa gallica 'Officinalis', Belle de Crécy, Belle Herminie, Cardinal Richelieu and Tuscany ( all excellent for massive volume and deep color)

-Exceptionally Scented Hybrid Teas - Crimson Glory, Fragrant Cloud, Heart's Desire, La France, Marchioness of Salisbury, Red Radiance, and Velvet Fragrance
+Exceptionally Scented Hybrid Teas - Crimson Glory, Eden Rose, Fragrant Cloud, Grüss an Coburg, La France, Marchioness of Salisbury, Old Port and Velvet Fragrance

 It goes without saying that under no circumstances should roses poisoned by